aparo/pyes/docs/guide/reference/api/search/facets/index.rst

     }

 There's one **important distinction** to keep in mind.
-While search _queries_ restrict both the returned documents and facet counts, search _filters_ restrict only returned documents &mdash; but _not_ facet counts.
+While search **queries** restrict both the returned documents and facet counts, search **filters** restrict only returned documents &mdash; but **not** facet counts.

-If you need to restrict both the documents and facets, and you're not willing or able to use a query, you may use a _facet filter_.
+If you need to restrict both the documents and facets, and you're not willing or able to use a query, you may use a **facet filter**.

 Facet Filter
 ------------

-All facets can be configured with an additional filter (explained in the :ref:`Query DSL <es-guide-reference-query-dsl>`  ry-dsl>`  section), which _will_ reduce the documents they use for computing results.
-An example with a _term_ filter:
+All facets can be configured with an additional filter (explained in the :ref:`Query DSL <es-guide-reference-query-dsl>`  section), which **will** reduce the documents they use for computing results.
+An example with a **term** filter:

 .. code-block:: js